Home

 Climate & Weather

 Houston has a humid subtropical climate, with hot and humid summers and mild winters.
-The city is prone to severe weather, including hurricanes and thunderstorms, which can cause flooding, damages to housing exteriors, and equipment.
+The city is prone to severe weather, including hurricanes and thunderstorms, which can cause flooding and damage to housing exteriors and equipment.
+The city experiences significant rainfall, particularly during the summer months.

 Summer